On Generalized Compressible Fluid Systems on an Evolving Surface with a Boundary: Introduction

 Let us explain some derivations of incompressible fluid systems on a closed manifold.
 Arnol'd \cite{Arn66}, \cite{Arn97} applied the Lie group of diffeomorphisms to derive an inviscid incompressible fluid system on a manifold.
 See also Ebin-Marsden \cite{EM70}.
 Taylor \cite{Tay92} introduced their surface stretching tensor to make their viscous incompressible fluid system on a manifold.
 Mitsumatsu-Yano \cite{MY02} used their energetic variational approach to derive a viscous incompressible fluid system on a manifold.
 Arnaudon-Cruzeiro \cite{AC12} applied their stochastic variational approach to derive a viscous incompressible fluid system on a manifold.
 This paper considers compressible fluid flow on an evolving surface with a boundary.
-Remark that Mitsumatsu-Yano \cite{MY02} and Arnaudon-Cruzeiro \cite{AC12} derived Taylor' model \cite{Tay92} by their methods.

 Next we state some derivations of diffusion and fluid systems on an evolving closed surface.
 Dziuk-Elliott \cite{DE07} applied the surface transport theorem and their surface flux to make several diffusion systems on an evolving closed surface.
 Koba-Liu-Giga \cite{KLG17} applied an energetic variational approach and the Helmholtz-Weyl decomposition on a closed surface to derive their incompressible fluid systems on an evolving closed surface.
 Koba \cite{K18} studied compressible fluid flow on an evolving closed surface and derived the surface stress tensor determined by the Boussinesq-Scriven law from an energetic point of view.
 This paper derives compressible fluid systems on an evolving surface with a boundary, and investigates the natural boundary conditions for our fluid systems.